Part 9 Debt Agreement Home Loan

 Will I qualify with a bank or a specialist lender?

-If you are currently in or have previously been in a Part 9 debt agreement then it will show up on your credit file and the banks are able to access this information when assessing your loan application.
+If you’re currently in or have previously been in a Part 9 debt agreement then it’ll show up on your credit file and the banks are able to access this information when assessing your loan application.

-The reason must be something that was not your fault, such as a major illness, otherwise the bank will simply decline your loan.
-You must also prove that since this problem you have made all of your rent payments on time, have saved some money on your own and have not had any more credit issues.
+The reason must be substantial enough to justify the agreement – such as a major illness – otherwise the bank will simply decline your loan.
+You must also prove that after the agreement you have made all of your rent payments on time, have saved some money on your own and haven’t had any more credit issues.

-Specialist lenders are more flexible in the way that they assess your loan, however they can still not lend more than 80% of the value of your property if you are still in a debt agreement, and they will charge a higher interest rate to compensate for the higher risk of your loan.
+Specialist lenders are more flexible in the way that they assess your loan, however they’ll charge a higher interest rate to compensate for the higher risk of your loan.

-Our mortgage brokers are experts in home loans for people who have been in a Part IX Agreement.
-Please enquire online or give us a call on 1300 889 743 and one of our mortgage brokers will let you know which lenders you can qualify for a mortgage with.
+Our mortgage brokers are specialists in home loans for people who have been in a Part IX Agreement.
+Please fill in our free assessment form or give us a call on 1300 889 743 and one of our mortgage brokers will let you know which lenders you can qualify with.